-40.4 INTERNATIONAL REFEREES
+40.4 INTERNATIONAL REFEREES (Continental level)

 - 40.4.1 Candidates: - a.
-International Referees are those International Referee Candidates, as stated in Article 40.3 above, who, within the five (5) years following the course they passed, have been certified by their Continental Referee Commission as having officiated at least three (3) matches of which two must be as first referee, at any Continental Championship including Qualification Tournaments and/ Continental Cups competitions and competitions where a Referee Delegate is appointed and/or Continental Games organised by Olympic Continental bodies or Confederations. - b.
+International Referees are those International Referee Candidates, as stated in Article 40.3.1 above, who, within the five (5) years following the course they passed, have been certified by their Continental Referee Commission as having officiated at least three (3) matches of which two must be as first referee, at any Continental Championship including Qualification Tournaments and/ Continental Cups competitions and competitions where a Referee Coach is appointed and/or Continental Games organised by Olympic Continental bodies or Confederations. - b.
 For each Continental Under Age Championship, at least two (2) candidates shall be nominated by the Continental Referee Commission. - c.
-International Beach Volleyball Referees are those International Beach Volleyball Referee Candidates, who, within the five (5) years following the course they passed, have been certified by the FIVB Beach Volleyball Refereeing Commissioner as having officiated in at least two (2) FIVB-recognized Beach Volleyball tournaments as well as an overall number of five (5) matches as first referee and five (5) matches as second referee.
-Different FIVB Officials must be assessing a given candidate at the two (2) tournaments where they are evaluated for their eventual nomination as international.
-These two (2) assessments must be completed in different years.
+International Beach Volleyball Referees are those International Beach Volleyball Referee Candidates, who, within the five (5) years following the course they passed, have been certified by their Continental Refereeing Commission as having officiated in at least two (2) Confederation-recognized Beach Volleyball tournaments (as well as an overall number of five (5) matches as first referee and five (5) matches as second referee) where a Referee Coach or a Referee Instructor is appointed and/or Continental Games organised by an Olympic Continental body or Confederation..